 The resort has all the amenities you need to have a comfortable stay.
-There is a breakfast delivery service so you can enjoy the first meal of the day in your accommodation.
-The pizzeria and takeaway are great places to get quick lunches and dinners, while the restaurant has a nice menu with regional and international dishes.
+Wake up with fresh bread and for a quick lunch or diner the pizzeria and takeaway are great places.
+The restaurant has a nice menu with regional and international dishes.
 The site also features a snack bar and souvenir shop.

 We have a fantastic selection of accommodation onsite, including a range of mobile homes as well as lodges and pitches.
 Our mobile units feature convenient amenities, spacious living areas and are located on shaded emplacements.

 Around Le Ried Campsite

 The immediate vicinity around the campsite is a paradise for outdoor enthusiasts, especially those who love exploring the beautiful natural settings by foot or by bicycle.
 The nearby Rhine is ideal for fishing (with a fishing card), and the branches of the river are perfect for canoeing.
 Farther afield lies the stunning Château du Haut-Kœnigsbourg, a 12th century red brick castle steeped in history.